Work About Resume ↗ Contact

 Card Sorting

-To understand users' actual mental models, I ran both in-person and online card sorting.
-11 participants total worked with 30 cards representing site content.
-On average, participants created 8 groups — revealing natural clustering patterns that differed significantly from the existing navigation structure.
+Card sorting was conducted to unravel the SFPL user's mental model.
+11 participants total — 3 in-person and 8 online — worked with 30 cards.
+On average, participants created 8 groups, revealing natural clustering patterns that differed significantly from the existing navigation structure.

 Dendrogram visualization showing hierarchical clustering of card sorting results — revealing users' natural mental model for organizing library content